gerard33/sony-bravia/README.md

 ### Domoticz settings
 See this [link](https://www.domoticz.com/wiki/Using_Python_plugins) for more information on the Domoticz plugins.
+This plugin works with the old and new version of the Python framework in Domoticz.
 * SSH to your server on which Domoticz is installed

 * Enter the following commands